 Add some salt

-Himalayan salt lamps and candle holders emit a natural warm red glow that helps signal to the body that it’s time to wind down, inducing a deeper and more restful night’s sleep without interfering with the body’s natural circadian rhythm.
+Himalayan salt lamps and candle holders emit a natural warm red glow that provides a signal to the body that it’s time to wind down, inducing a deeper and more restful night’s sleep without interfering with the body’s natural circadian rhythm.
 Plus, the negative ions they release can increase levels of serotonin (the feel-good hormone), calm allergies and boost blood flow.

 Smudge your space